Churn Risk Configuration

-Tune the health score engine for your MSP's service model — adjust signal weights, change color thresholds, and set alert sensitivity.
+Tune the churn risk engine for your MSP's service model — adjust signal weights, change color thresholds, and set alert sensitivity.

 Where to configure

-Go to Settings → Health Score.
-Only Admin users can change health score configuration.
+Go to Settings → Churn Risk.
+Only Admin users can change churn risk configuration.
 Changes apply immediately to all future recalculations — the next daily batch will use your new settings.

 Signal weights

-The health score is a weighted composite of 9 signals.
+The churn risk is a weighted composite of 9 signals.
 The total weight must equal 100.
 Breadbox enforces this — if you increase one weight, you must decrease another.

 | Signal | Default Weight | Data Source |